Hydra-Chain/hydragon-nodee/README.md

 | -h, --help | help for this command                          |
 | --json     | get all outputs in json format (default false) |

-- Use "hydra [command] --help" for more information about a command.
+- Use "./hydra [command] --help" for more information about a command.

 ## Becoming a delegator